jimasp/behave-vsc/CONTRIBUTING.md

 - If an exception is not bubbling, see [Error handling](#error-handling).
 - Is the problem actually in another extension (if debugging, check the file path of the file you have you stepped into).
 - Have you pulled the latest version of the source code?
-- Have you followed all the steps in [Development environment setup for extension development](#development-environment-setup-for-extension-development), including `npm install`?
+- Have you followed all the steps in [Development environment setup for extension development](#development-environment-setup-for-extension-development), including `npm install` if you just pulled?
 - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your proect?
 - Have you made any changes yourself?
 If so, can you e.g. stash/backup your changes and do a `git clean -fxd` and pull latest?
 - If extension integration tests get stuck while running debug tests, disable all breakpoints in the host vscode environment.